nlistgarten/condor/docs/topics/glossary.rst

       a model (template) for defining models that is instrinsically tied to its super model, e.g., events, modes, and trajectory analysis models are submodels to the super ODE system

-    embedded model
-      a (standlone) model that is being used inside another model

 General Object-Oriented and Metaprogramming Terms